pknipp/pickup-sports-games/README.md

 Values of both Sport.Skills and Sport.boolTypes are JSON.parsed immediately after querying from the database and are JSON.stringified immediately before committing to the database.

 Sports is the only read-only table.
 A future expansion of this project would allow users to POST/PUT/DELETE rows of the Sports table.
-This would probably mean that the Sports table would acquire a commissionerId FK which would reference a row of the Users table.
-Sport.commissionerId would be the PK of the only user authorized to mutate that row Sport.
+We envision doing this by adding a boolean column isCommissioner to the Favorites table.
+For any row of the Favorites table with a true value of that boolean, that User will be able to mutate that Sport.
+(Note that more than one User could have this privilege, for any given sport.)

 ## Favorites: